Lost-Entrepreneur439/7420_patches/README.md

-# Exynos 7420 patches for LineageOS 20.0
+# Exynos 7420 patches for crDroid 9
 You must apply all of the patches in this repository in order for proper building and booting.

-Only validated to work on LineageOS 20.0 (as of Jan 2024)
+Only validated to work on crDroid 9 (as of Jun 2025)

 Extract files to ~/7420_patches-lineage-20.0.
 Copy apply.sh to the root of your lineage 20 sources.